-The new site, to be launched in the autumn, will offer ‘speed’ volunteering opportunities enabling younger people to volunteer quickly and easily for up to six hours, finding out about these opportunities via text messages and social media.
+The new site, to be launched in the winter, will offer ‘speed’ volunteering opportunities enabling younger people to volunteer quickly and easily for up to six hours, finding out about these opportunities via text messages and social media.
 Small organisations will be able to set up online communities of volunteers, who will be able to comment on and recommend opportunities to their friends via Facebook.
 London’s 18-25 year olds will also be able to utilise their volunteering experience to help them get paid work.

 The new platform will enable young people to build an online CV of their volunteering experiences, and use the skills they gain to access to paid work opportunities provided by London employers.
 Young Londoners will also be able to access thousands of volunteer opportunities posted by the capital’s Volunteer Centres through the new service.